 Know Your Joints…

 Synovial joints are the most common and most movable type of joint in the body of a mammal.
-They are encased by a capsule that encloses the joint cavity and is attached to the periosteum, which is the connective tissue layer that surrounds the bones.
+They are encased by a capsule that encloses the joint cavity and is attached to the periosteum, the connective tissue layer that surrounds the bones.

 Learn more about protecting yourself from injury